PlethoraChutney/posert_web/content/posts/2021-06-03-data-vis-final/index.markdown

 # Final Plot

-I think for my final final plot, I'd like to make a chloropleth map of what neighborhoods I spend the most time in.
+I think for my final final plot, I'd like to make a choropleth map of what neighborhoods I spend the most time in.
 For this, we'll need the shape files from our Maps lab, and to make sure everything lines up.
 I'll just use the data since I graduated college, both because that would vastly skew the data to Reed,